junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "Imperial Palace, I think," Anakin pauses for a second.
 "I hope."
 Even he has to admit that's weak.

 "I take it 'hope' is all we can get now."
 Kitster sighs.
 "What about the plan?
 The weapons?
 We didn't expect to take the action so soon.
 We're not ready.
 Hell, even you're not ready.
-Obiwan said you should have more training."
+Obi-Wan said you should have more training."

 "Well, we didn't expect him to be captured, did we?"
 Anakin counters.